How to manage your iTunes account on your iPhone and iPad

 Tap Payment Information to change your billing address or credit card information.

-Note: You can only change your country or region every 90 days.
-If you have an active iTunes Match or Apple Music subscription, you will be required to cancel it before you can change regions.
+- Tap Country/Region to change your country or region.
+(Note: You can only change your country or region every 90 days.
+If you have an active iTunes Match or Apple Music subscription, you will be required to cancel it before you can change regions.)

+Tap Ratings and Reviews to see which apps you've rated.
 You can swipe to the left to remove a rating or review for an app.

 - Tap Subscriptions to manage your iTunes subscriptions.